Refrigerator car: Refrigerated trains in the United Kingdom

 1925 GWR Mica A ice-chilled van as preserved at Didcot Railway Centre.
 Preserved as a Tevan used for non-refrigerated perishable traffic such as dried tea.

 Due to the shorter distance to be travelled in the United Kingdom, the need for refrigeration was limited to specialised goods, which could in express-train format - mostly run overnight to avoid delays from passenger traffic - be transported in suitable timescales of less than a day from the area of production to processing, or onwards to the point of consumer consumption.

-Hence whilst similar cattle, fish, fruit and farm-fresh produce shipping requirements existed, the need to refrigerate was often minimised by the use of non-stop express train service to the required destination.
-In example, the London Midland and Scottish Railway ran specialised express trains from meat producer hubs in Scotland and the North of England to the Smithfield Meat Market in London, with a dedicated goods station located below ground level directly into the market's slaughtering house.
+Hence, whilst similar shipping requirements for cattle, fish, fruit, and farm-fresh produce existed, the need for refrigeration was often minimized by using non-stop express train service to the required destination.
+For example, the London Midland and Scottish Railway ran specialized express trains from meat producer hubs in Scotland and the North of England to the Smithfield Meat Market in London, with a dedicated goods station located below ground level directly into the market's slaughtering house.
 The LMS and the LNER also ran express fish trains from Fleetwood and Grimsby to Broad Street to access Billingsgate Fish Market.

-The big four railway companies standardised within their own networks their own ice-chilled wagons, which being built with more insulation again minimised the need for onboard mechanical refrigeration.
+The big four railway companies standardized their ice-chilled wagons within their own networks, which were built with more insulation, further minimizing the need for onboard mechanical refrigeration.
 The Great Western Railway designed and built their own Mica A (ventilated) and Mica B (Non-ventilated) vans for such express produce trains, with ice supplied by the original product producer from their own plant.

-One specialised form of fresh produce train which existed in the UK was the milk train, which through use of specialised chilled glass-lined wagons remained in service until 1981.
+One specialized form of fresh-produce train that existed in the UK was the milk train, which, using specialized chilled, glass-lined wagons, remained in service until 1981.

-Like many railways around the world, modern UK railways do ship specialised refrigerated containers on intermodal trains, with such trains now taking-over the roll again from long-distance trucking on hub-to-hub routes to reduce carbon foot print.
+Like many railways around the world, modern UK railways do ship specialized refrigerated containers on intermodal trains, with such trains now taking over the role again from long-distance trucking on hub-to-hub routes to reduce carbon footprint.
 DB Cargo UK runs Europe's longest-distance single-operator handled train from Valencia, Spain to Barking in East London twice weekly, in partnership with Eddie Stobart Logistics and retailer Tesco's, shipping fresh fruit and produce 1,800 km in refrigerated ISO containers.